 Most investors assume that because historical transaction volumes in Old Gurgaon are strong, their specific asset at ₹5 Cr to ₹10 Cr will exit quickly.
 That assumption holds at 6 to 9 months.
 It gets tested hard at three months.
 If your investment thesis depends on a short-window exit, pressure-test that assumption before entry, not after.

-The risk that applies equally to both corridors: over-leverage.
+The risk that applies equally to both corridors is over-leverage.
 Gurgaon real estate at ₹3 Cr and above is not a market to enter with thin equity.
 Capital preservation requires at least 40% equity at entry.
 Anything below that changes the risk profile materially.

 What each corridor does for your capital